2014 Austrian Grand Prix: Race

 At the start, Massa led the field into the first corner, with Rosberg passing Bottas, but being repassed the following straight.
 Hamilton gained five places on the first lap, after passing two cars on the run into the first corner and two further cars heading towards turn 2, before taking another spot from Fernando Alonso at turn 7.
 As a result, he ended the first lap only one position and 0.9 seconds behind his teammate, despite starting ninth.
 Sebastian Vettel once again suffered from technical problems, losing drive on the first lap and attempting to retire on lap two.
 However, his car then regained drive and he was able to continue, albeit a lap down.
 After damaging his front wing halfway through the race, he later retired from Red Bull Racing's home Grand Prix on lap 34.

 At the front, the Mercedes cars were able to pass the Williams cars by stopping earlier and undercutting them during the pitstop phases.
 Rosberg passed both Williams' during the first stops, and Hamilton took second position during the second round, despite suffering two slow pit stops.
 Sergio Pérez once again drove a good race with a different tyre strategy, only running the super soft compound for the last 16 laps and successfully challenging Kevin Magnussen for sixth place, despite starting sixteenth following a grid penalty.

 For much of the race both Mercedes cars had to manage overheating brake issues.
 On lap 55 Hamilton was held up by backmarkers, losing around a second.
 During the final laps, Hamilton was slowly gaining on teammate Rosberg, and despite having lost a total of 1.9 seconds to his teammate through slower pit stops he began the final lap 1.1 seconds behind.
 However, he was not close enough to his teammate to challenge him and backed off at the end of the lap.
 Rosberg took the chequered flag for his third win of the season.

 Post-race

 As a result of the race, Nico Rosberg extended his championship lead to 29 points, the largest it had been all season.

 Lewis Hamilton admitted he was frustrated by his slow pit stops, but said that second was still a "good result" considering his qualifying position.

 Fernando Alonso, who managed to finish closely behind Felipe Massa in the Williams and with a smaller gap to Mercedes than usual, later described the race as his best of the season so far.

 The race was a remarkable one for Mercedes Team Principal Toto Wolff, who in being a shareholder of both Mercedes and his former team Williams effectively held some ownership of the 1st, 2nd, 3rd, and 4th placed cars in the race.
-This remarkable achievement was sweetened by it coming at the Austrian's home race.
+This achievement was sweetened by it coming at the Austrian's home race.

 Valtteri Bottas scored his first career Formula One podium with a P3 finish.